-This unique international festival is situated in one of the most beautiful parks of Zurich.
-It is jointly presented by Kaufleuten and Literaturhaus Zurich, the two major venues
+This unique annual festival, founded in 2013 by Andreas Heusser, is jointly presented by Kaufleuten and Literaturhaus Zurich, the two major venues for

 Project Space for performative and transdisciplinary arts in Zurich.
 Various artists collectives contribute with weekly events and performances to its public program which also includes transdisciplinary research and workshops.
 Founded and run since 2013 by Pablo Assandri and Andreas Heusser.

 Rose Lukhele (born 1993 in Daveyton, SA), known by her stage name JOZIA, is a multitalented Singer/Songwriter and Indie Artist from Johannesburg.